 Here is what I expect from this foundation :

 The formula is thicker than I normally use.
 Despite the thickness, the coverage is light-to-medium.
-When I tried to build up the coverage, even by using a damp beauty blender to blend out the foundation all over my face I still saw that it is a little patchy.
-I tried to smooth it out and filled the gaps with the foundation to ensure that all my face is covered.
+When I tried to build up the coverage, even by using a damp beauty blender to blend out the foundation all over my face, I still

 After that, I set my face with translucent powder – I do not use it that often, but today I’m doing everything to prove that my first impression is wrong.
 After I completed my regular day makeup, I applied the All-nighter Setting Spray all over my makeup.

 When I look at myself in the mirror, I can’t say that I really like it as I don’t see the promised smoother andÂ fresh & healthy-looking complexion.
 Neither, did I noticed it when I used it for the first time without the setting powder and setting spray.
 And don’t be fooled by the pictures!
 Camera eats up the texture of the skin that is revealed by this foundation.